Esri/arcade-expressions/dashboard_data/CalculationAcrossFields.md

 return FeatureSet(Text(ratioDict));
 ```

-The FeatureSet returns the Case Fatality Ratio as a percentage which can visualized in an Indicator element.
+The FeatureSet returns Case Fatality Ratio as a percentage which can visualized in an Indicator element.

 ![Indicator](/dashboard_data/images/CalculationAcrossColumns.png)